TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 Last update—March 24th, 2016

 Copyright © The Economist Newspaper Limited 2017
 Registered in England and Wales.
-No. 236383 | Registered office: 25 St James's Street, London, SW1A 1HG | VAT Reg No: GB 340 436 876
+No. 236383 | Registered office: The Adelphi, 1-11 John Adam Street, London, WC2N 6HT | VAT Reg No: GB 340 436 876